Schedule Your Diagnostic Consultation

 • Decision

-In the awareness stage, the prospect is becoming aware of a problem or opportunity.
+In the awareness stage, the prospect becomes aware of a problem or opportunity.

 In the consideration stage, the prospect has identified their problem/opportunity and is conducting research to learn more about it.